How To Replace a Missing Tooth?

 Missing teeth aren’t just a cosmetic issue.
 They can affect chewing, speaking, and even self-confidence.

-Fortunately, there are various options available to replace a missing tooth.
-In this article, we’ll go over the different types of tooth replacement options, how they compare, and what factors to consider when choosing a solution.
+Fortunately, several options exist to replace a missing tooth.
+Below you’ll find how dental implants, bridges, and dentures compare, along with factors to consider when choosing a solution.

 What’s the Best Way to Replace a Missing Tooth?